AmanSultanBaig/AmanSultanBaig/README.md

 <h1 align="center">Hi 👋, I'm Aman Sultan Baig</h1>
+<h3 align="center">I'm Passionate Software Engineer over 4+ years of experience in the industry with extensive knowledge of Javascript & it's frameworks, In my 4 years demonstrated career I have been worked as Mean, Mern Stack both & now I'm working as Software Engineer (Nodejs) </h3>

-<h3 align="center">I am Passionate about Software Development and JavaScript is the area of my expertise, I love to work on JavaScript technologies to make scalable applications using my knowledge, I have worked as MEAN Stack Developer since 2018 & as a MERN Stack from Oct 2020.
-I love to interact with new people, discussing new ideas, and sharing new techniques towards software implementation.
-I want to work with an organization which allows me to work with my skills and knowledge for building scalable applications.</h3>
+<h4>I love to interact with new people, discussing new ideas, and sharing new techniques towards software implementation.
+I want to work with an organization which allows me to work with my skills and knowledge for building scalable applications.</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=amansultanbaig&label=Profile%20views&color=0e75b6&style=flat" alt="amansultanbaig" /> </p>